ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

 server.
 For Joomla purposes, you can load the files directly into *public_html* or a sub-folder you have created within it.

-**Warning** If you unpack the files on your own computer, then copy them to your server, be sure to move only the folders and files contained **inside** the Joomla package.
+**Warning:** If you unpack the files on your own computer, then copy them to your server, be sure to move only the folders and files contained **inside** the Joomla package.
 If you unpack the folders and files into a folder, for example called, *`Joomla`* and then upload that folder, your site